AntonTian/TitikKondisi-Backend/README.md

 ## Getting Started

-To run the **User Service** locally:
+To run the **Backend Service** locally:

-1. Run the service on root folder:
+Run the service on root folder:

 ```bash
 go run main.go